airbrake/airbrake-ios/README.markdown

 #Testing

 To test that the notifier is working inside your application, a simple test method is provided.
-This method creates a notice with all of the parameters filled out as if a method, `crash`, was called on the shared HTNotifier object.
-That notice will be picked up by the notifier and reported just like an actual crash.
-Add this code to your `application:didFinishLaunchingWithOptions:` to test the notifier:
+This method raises and catches an `HTTestException` instance that is logged and reported through the normal crash reporting mechanism.
+Call this method right after you initialize the notifier in your `application:didFinishLaunchingWithOptions:`:

      [[HTNotifier sharedNotifier] writeTestNotice];